Bayesian method for fitting the low-energy constants in chiral perturbation theory: Discussions and summary

-In the realistic ChPT fit, it indicates that the Bayesian method without the truncation errors are similar to the classical statistics.
+In the actual ChPT fit, it indicates that the Bayesian method without the truncation errors are similar to the classical statistics.
 In other words, the classical statistics can be treated as a special case of Bayesian statistics.
 However, Bayesian statistics can be applied more widely.
-With the help of Model C, some $L_i^r$ and $C_i^r$ are fitted at the NLO and the NNLO.
+With the help of Model B, some $L_i^r$ and $C_i^r$ (defined in \cite{Bijnens:1999hw}) are fitted at the NLO and the NNLO.
 The fitting $L_i^r$ are almost unchanged between the NLO and the NNLO fit.
-The change between 12 and 17 input data are also small, but all the theoretical errors decrease for the 17 inputs, because of the more precise estimates of the truncation errors.
-Model C also solves a problem in the free fit, which leads to $L^r_4$ and $L^r_6$ being very large, but they are zeros in the large-$N_C$ limit.
+The change between 12 and 17 input data are also small, but all the theoretical errors decrease for the 17 inputs, because of the more precise estimation of the truncation errors.
+Model B also solves a problem in the free fit, which leads to $L^r_4$ and $L^r_6$ being very large, but they are zeros in the large-$N_C$ limit.
 Because the number of $C_i^r$ to be fitted is larger than the number of the experimental data, some independent $\widetilde{C}_i^r$ are fitted first, which are the linear combinations of the $C_i^r$ to be fitted.
-From the posterior PDFs of $C_i^r$, ten $C_i^r$ are obtained the reliable intervals, six $C_i^r$ be only constrained the upper or the lower boundary of the intervals, and the other 22 $C_i^r$ are strongly dependent on both boundaries.
+From the posterior PDFs of $C_i^r$, the reliable intervals of twelve $C_i^r$ are obtained, and five $C_i^r$ are only constrained with the upper or the lower boundary of the intervals, and the other 21 $C_i^r$ are strongly dependent on both boundaries.
 It needs more experimental data to confirm these uncertain $C_i^r$.
 Because all the $\widetilde{C}_i^r$ does not exist overfitting, they are more precise than $C_i^r$.
 If one knows some more values of these $C_i^r$, some other $C_i^r$ can be restrained by these $\widetilde{C}_i^r$.
 For the physical quantities to be fitted, most theoretical contributions are well convergent, except $a_0^{1/2}$ and $a_0^{3/2}$.
 It possibly comes from the large experimental errors, or some of these quantities are indeed not convergent.
 This needs more precise experimental data and theoretical calculations in the future.
-It can be seen that Model C can estimate the truncation errors very well.
+It can be seen that Model B can estimate the truncation errors very well.

+Some input parameters are very rough, such as Eqs. \eqref{co2} and \eqref{co3}.
+A more precise estimation beyond the simple convergence assumption will be studied in the future work.
+In addition, if more analytical and experimental results are introduced, the results should be more precise.
+However, the NNLO theoretical calculation is complicated.
+It needs to be studied in the future.
+In addition, this approach can also be used to fit the other LECs, such as pion-nucleon, meson-baryon chiral LECs.
+However, both their experimental data and theoretical results are less than the mesonic LECs at present.